 - Product pricing.
 Buying a new policy in a low interest environment could save you money, as insurance companies tend to lower their prices.
 However, lower prices also mean lower interest rates, which can mean a lower rate-of-return.

 Cash value life insurance helps you build your savings over the life of your policy.
-With accumulated cash value, you can borrow against your policy, build your retirement nest egg or take a larger death benefit.
-But the buildable savings of cash value life insurance isn’t without its drawbacks, namely: expensive policy premiums.
+With accumulated cash value, you can borrow against your policy to cover large expenses, pay your premiums or build your retirement nest egg.
+But this type of coverage has its drawbacks, namely: expensive policy premiums and a low rate of return.

 Ask an Expert